-- Leo's Bagels - A place where you'll find the typical New York Bagel and my personal recommendation to anyone who travels to New York.
+- Leo's Bagels - A place where you'll find the typical New York Bagel that I recommend to everyone I know who travels to New York.

-- If you're looking for something quick, in The Oculus you'll find a lot of restaurants and fast-food chains (like in any mall in the US): Starbucks, Dunkin Donuts, Eataly, Shake Shack...
+- If you're looking for something quick, The Oculus has plenty of restaurants and fast food chains (like any mall in the US): Starbucks, Dunkin Donuts, Eataly, Shake Shack....